What to do in 3 days in Madrid. A massive list of the top tourist attractions and points of interest in Madrid.

 When to visit Madrid

 Don’t ask me why, but I always seem to end up visiting Madrid in April.
-But to be quite fair with you, that is also the best time to visit Madrid.
+But to be quite fair this is also the best time to visit Madrid.
 Madrid’s climate is quite moderate in winter, and chokingly hot in summer.
 Which means the transition months are your best option.
-March to June and September and October are both very good seasons to visit Spain’s capital.
+March to June and September and October are both very good reasons to visit Spain’s capital.
 As not all of the top tourist attractions are indoors, it really pays off to plan ahead.
 Walking along the Grand Vía at 40° Celsius in July really is not one of the top things to do in Madrid.
+That being said, Spain is always worth a visit.
+If you plan to stay longer, here’s a beautiful one-week Spain itinerary, you might want to check out!

 So that was my “little” list of things to do in Madrid, Spain.
 Hope you found it helpful.
 Got any questions?
 Ask them in the comments below.
 Oh, and don’t forget to pin this article.